What’s the best way to quit smoking?

 Stop smoking medicines

 Your GP can prescribe you medicine to help you stop smoking.
-The current options that are licenced in the UK are:
+Sometimes these drugs can only be prescribed through stop smoking services.
+There are three medicines available in the UK:

 Talk to your GP or nurse if: